 Reality Check: How terrorism threat levels work

-The international terror threat scale was first made public in the UK in August 2006, just over a year after the London bombings that killed 52 people.
+The international terror threat scale was first made public in the UK in August 2006, just over a year after the London Tube and bus bombings that killed 52 people.

 MI5 Threat level descriptions: